 In The Iron Cage, historian Rashid Khalidi summarized generations of Palestinian claims: the Palestinian problem does not begin and end with is irreducible to the establishment of a Jewish national home, but also involves its consequences: the chronic, ongoing international non-recognition of the Palestinians’ rights to sovereignty and independence.
 Setting 1917 as year zero of the conflict does not necessarily call for any specific political solution, but pushes us to consider generational trauma as a factor in the intensifying circle of violence between Palestinians and Jews.
 Fears, guilt, shame, aggression, anger and noncontrolled violence are “inherited” from one generation to the next.
 To recover from the trauma, people need not only reflection, recognition, and reparations but also new and secure living conditions that can prevent the trauma from recurring.

-Marking the Balfour Declaration is an opportunity not only to reflect on current leadership, but also to contemplate on the role of the international community in aiding and abetting the generations-long conflict in Israel/Palestine
+Marking Balfour is an opportunity not only to reflect on current leadership, but also to contemplate on the role of the international community in aiding and abetting the generations-long conflict in Israel/Palestine

 In an interview with Adam Shatz upon the anniversary of October 7, Palestinian historian Yezid Sayigh argues that what we are witnessing now is in fact a Palestinian crisis of leadership, in which the irresponsibility of Hamas leadership is the outcome of the PLO’s paralysis.